traeblain/.com/content/about.md

 tags:
   - page
   - me
 description: Welcome!
 I’m glad you are here.
 I am a Mechanical Engineer in the Dallas-Ft.
 Worth Area (DFW) working to make some brilliant new designs capable and manufacturable.
-My expertise is in Geometric Dimentioning & Tolerancing (GDT) and mechanical producibility.
+My expertise is in Geometric Dimensioning & Tolerancing (GDT) and mechanical producibility.
 But enough about that, here’s some fun things about me and what I do around the net.
 ---

 Welcome!
 I'm glad you are here.
 I am a Mechanical Engineer in the Dallas-Ft.
 Worth Area (DFW) working to make some brilliant new designs capable and manufacturable.
-My expertise is in Geometric Dimentioning & Tolerancing (GDT) and mechanical producibility.
+My expertise is in Geometric Dimensioning & Tolerancing (GDT) and mechanical producibility.
 But enough about that, here's some fun things about me and what I do around the net.

 ## Fun Facts